Mbappe, Messi inspire PSG to comeback 4-3 win against Lille - WHIZ News

+“I will simply say that it’s a great relief,” PSG coach Christophe Galtier said.

-Messi’s goal stopped PSG from slumping into a crisis.
-The hard-fought win followed a 1-0 defeat at home midweek against Bayern in the Champions League that came after a 3-1 defeat to Monaco and another setback against bitter rival Marseille in the French Cup.
+The hard-fought win followed a 1-0 defeat at home midweek against Bayern in the Champions League that came after a 3-1 defeat to Monaco in the league and another setback against bitter rival Marseille in the French Cup.

-After playing just half an hour against Bayern upon returning from a thigh injury, Mbappe was back in Christophe Galtier’s starting lineup.
-His impact throughout made up for PSG’s defensive inadequacies.
+After playing just half an hour against Bayern after returning from a thigh injury, Mbappe was back in Christophe Galtier’s starting lineup.
+His impact throughout made up for PSG’s defensive inadequacies and lapses of concentration.

-The Qatari-backed team led 2-0 after 16 minutes following Neymar’s goal but the French champions then conceded three times, with Bafode Diakite, Jonathan David and Jonathan Bamba all scoring.
+PSG led 2-0 after 16 minutes following Neymar’s goal but the French champions then conceded three times _with Bafode Diakite, Jonathan David and Jonathan Bamba all scoring — and lost Neymar’s through injury.

 There were obvious signs of nerves amid the PSG ranks from the start.